laszewsk/nist/catalog/aws/amazon-personalize-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-personalize.yaml
 ---

+{{% pageinfo %}}
+Amazon Personalize is a machine learning service that makes it easy for developers to create individualized recommendations for customers using their applications.
+{{% /pageinfo %}}

 ## Description

 Amazon Personalize is a machine learning service that makes it easy for developers to create individualized recommendations for customers using their applications.